ddev/ddev.com/src/content/blog/maintaining-ddev-tests-contributor-training.md

 ![img.png](../../../public/img/blog/2024/09/goland-debug-image.png)

-### Running in Visual Studio Code (vscode)
+### Running in Visual Studio Code (VS Code)

 **Exercises**:

-- Run tests manually both on Goland and vscode
+- Run tests manually both on GoLand and VS Code.
 - Find a heavy test and discuss how it can be improved.
-For example, look at [buildkite test](https://buildkite.com/ddev/ddev-macos-amd64-mutagen/builds/5288#018ace86-3250-4f5b-a5d7-5bb9b09cd9df). or [buildkite docker-ce](https://buildkite.com/ddev/wsl2-docker-inside/builds/2443#018acec4-6d27-44fe-8573-2e0a5080dc21).
+For example, look at [buildkite test](https://buildkite.com/ddev/ddev-macos-amd64-mutagen/builds/5288#018ace86-3250-4f5b-a5d7-5bb9b09cd9df) or [buildkite docker-ce](https://buildkite.com/ddev/wsl2-docker-inside/builds/2443#018acec4-6d27-44fe-8573-2e0a5080dc21).
-- Look at a flaky test, [TestGetLocalHTTPResponse](https://buildkite.com/ddev/wsl2-docker-desktop/builds/5077#018acfa3-f71f-4b7b-bb92-16c4b9a88de1) (not so flaky any more, but first “real” test in the series
+- Look at a flaky test, [TestGetLocalHTTPResponse](https://buildkite.com/ddev/wsl2-docker-desktop/builds/5077#018acfa3-f71f-4b7b-bb92-16c4b9a88de1) (not so flaky any more, but first “real” test in the series.)

 ## Resources